mamewotoko/malarm/README.md

 - add more test cases
 - automated build check using 2.x, 4.x SDK
 - change webview into photo view
+- add source of malarm_test into this repository

 ## Appendix
 ### How To Build From Command Line